hkirk/ST2ITS2_Material/slide_server/slides/Week 12/collection.md

 ### IComparable 'rules'

+* `int CompareTo(T t)`
-* *Less than zero* - This object precedes the object specified by the CompareTo method in the sort order.
+    * Less than zero - This object precedes the object specified by the CompareTo method in the sort order.<br/><!-- .element: class="fragment" -->
-* *Zero* - This current instance occurs in the same position in the sort order as the object specified by the CompareTo method argument.
+    * Zero - This current instance occurs in the same position in the sort order as the object specified by the CompareTo method argument.<br/><!-- .element: class="fragment" -->
-* *Greater than zero* - This current instance follows the object specified by the CompareTo method argument in the sort order.
+    * Greater than zero - This current instance follows the object specified by the CompareTo method argument in the sort order.<br/><!-- .element: class="fragment" -->

 note: